taaguiar/taaguiar.github.io/Final_Project/final-project-worksheet.md

 - animated SVGs
 - nav bar with links to my squarespace, gemini.com, and a link to open....
 - whole page "about"
+- scrollspy (overview of timeline + gives user info as to where they are in the timeline)